 If you mispronounce it, what you’re actually saying is, “I will go out, I eat my friend.”
 See how dangerous this is?

 This article has addressed people who are learning Portuguese after having learned Spanish successfully.
-If you are a native speaker of Spanish, you may glean some useful information from this, but this article isn’t for you – not this one, but there will be another.
+If you are a native speaker of Spanish, you may glean some helpful information from this, but this article isn’t for you – not this one, but there will be another.

-And if you fall into the category this article addresses, rest assured you can learn Portuguese very fast.
+And if you fall into the category this article addresses, rest assured you can learn Portuguese quickly.
 Just pay attention to the pitfalls we mentioned here, and never, ever forget Spanish and Portuguese are two separate languages.

-Do you have any tips or suggestions for learning Portuguese after having learned Spanish successfully?
+Do you have any tips or suggestions for learning Portuguese after successfully learning Spanish?
 Leave it in the comments.
 I’m sure we all can benefit from your strategies and personal experience.